 For advanced machine learning models, also include detailed discussion on the sufficiency and appropriateness of data transformations and treatments applied with respect to the ML algorithm used (for example, standardization/normalization is required for KNN but not for Random Forests).
 Provide analysis/test/comparison results with related data/scripts/outputs if any to support the discussion.

 Model Owner:

 FIS SecurLock Predict follows a rule-based system that utilizes FICO Falcon's transaction scoring capabilities.
 These scores are utilized by SecurLock to obtain a decision, with its predefined rules acting as the main model processing unit.
 The risk scores provided by Falcon Fraud Manager are generated by the proprietary neural network technology by FICO.

+As the data is acquired by FICO Falcon in that context, In production the weights are fixed and unchanged; this continues to drive the highest performance and is most computationally efficient.
+The model structure is often single layer with different model segments to minimize the amount of degrees of freedom.

+The following diagram is a high-level representation of a neural network with a single hidden layer and with the

+back propagation of the error.
+Training typically starts with random weights using back propagation of the errors

+to adjust the weights until the network converges.